bdauer/retrievegeneratereport/README.md

 SiteRetriever is an example of a way to retrieve data from a website and output it in a format that ReportBuilder will understand.

 timer.py has a useful wrapper for timing tasks.
 It's almost exactly what the Python Cookbook suggests, but I modified it to add the value to the dictionary returned by the method.
 Note: this will only work if the method returns a dictionary.

-#### Update notes for v0.2
-Still need to improve the documentation, update tests and make a pass to tidy up variable names.
-Major changes are as follows:
-* New abstract base class: BaseReportBuilder
-* New mixin: NonStandardRowMixin.
-Use for appending a field that averages or sums a column.
-* Improved extensibility: report format is provided as an argument.
-Currently only supports html reports.
-* Backwards Compatibility!
-The boilerplate builder classes now implement the new functionality, reducing the need for a complete rewrite of code that depended on the old builders.